 Main features:

-day-neutral cultivars thrive; - Very large, flavorful, visually appealing fruit.
+- Very large, flavorful, visually appealing fruit.

 Developed at the University of California, Davis for long season production in typical day-neutral growing regions.
 UCD Valiant has been a standout